Apogeum12/calculator/README.md

 ## Description

 Calculator is a cross-platform application created using Tauri technology with a backend in Rust and a frontend in Solid.js, using Vite.
 The project provides comprehensive solutions for both desktop (Windows, MacOS, Linux) and mobile users (Android, iOS).
-It is a simple application serving as a base for working on more complex applications with example configurations needed for correct compilation on a given platform.
-It is also a project that serves as my current summary of skills as a developer.
+It is a simple application serving as a base for working on more complex applications with example configurations and instruction needed for correct compilation on a given platform.

 ## Features